KnowageLabs/Knowage-Documentation/installation-guide/ka_inst_man_tomcat.rst

 - ``resource_path``: resources folder path,
 - ``sso_class``:SSO connector class name,
 - ``service_url``:backend services address, typically set to ``http://localhost:8080/knowage``,
-- ``host_url``: frontend services address, the one the user types in his browser.
+- ``host_url``: frontend services address, the one the user types in his browser,
 - ``hmacKey``: secret key to generate JWT tokens used by the default security mechanism.
 You **must change** it, and **do not distribute** it.
 You can put any random alphanumeric string in it, and you can change it everytime you want, you just need to restart Tomcat to apply the change,
 - ``password_encryption_secret``: the complete path of a file to contain the password encryption secret.
 The file must contain random text of any length.
 This is a security configuration, so don't use short strings.
-For example, you can create a file and write text into it. **Do not distribute** it for any reason, create at least a backup copy of the file. **After the first start of Knowage, it will no longer be possible to change the secret key.**.
+For example, you can create a file and write text into it. **Do not distribute** it for any reason, create at least a backup copy of the file. **After the first start of Knowage, it will no longer be possible to change the secret key**.
 In case you lost this secret, look at the paragraph below to see how to update the passwords of existing users.

 .. important::